gtorrent/gtorrent-core/doc/torrent.md

 - `void forceRecheck()`

-Force a recheck of the torrent
+Force a recheck of the torrent.